microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_microk8s_gitops_helm.md

 * [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest). **Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

+* Export MicroK8s config

+    You can export MicroK8s cluster config to a file and use `kubectl` directly instead of `microk8s kubectl` command.

+    * Windows

+        ```terminal
+        microk8s config view > %HOMEPATH%\.kube\microk8s
+        ```

+    * Linux

+        ```terminal
+        microk8s config view > ~\.kube\microk8s
+        ```
+    From this point forward, this guide assumes you have exported MicroK8s config file and have set it in kubectl using `--kubeconfig` flag or `$KUBECONFIG` environment variable.
+More information can be found in [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 # Manually setting up an ingress contoller on MicroK8s

 The demo application that will be deployed later in this guide relies on an ingress controller.
 Given that MicroK8s needs [Multipass](https://multipass.run/) on Windows and MacOS, we'll be covering that scenario and assuming Multipass is running.